Supervised Detection of Strongly-Labelled Whale Calls

 • Metadata file (*.yaml)

-• Technical report explaining in sufficient detail the method (*.pdf)
+• Technical report explaining in sufficient details the model (*.pdf)

-System output should be presented as a single text-file, in CSV format, with a header row as shown in the example output below:
+First, the final model output must be presented as a single text-file, in CSV format, with a header row as shown in the example output below:

 dataset,filename,annotation,start_datetime,end_datetime